Left-symmetric Superalgebras on Special Linear Lie Superalgebras: LSSAs on

 \item[(ii)] $m = k = 3$ and $V^i \cong \Pi \wedge^2(\C^{3|1})$ for one value of $i$ and $V^i \cong \C^{3|1}$ for two values of $i$. \end{enumerate} However, by Proposition \ref{prop2.7}, there are no non-trivial extensions between $\C^{m|1}$ and $\ttr$ and there are no non-trivial extensions between $\Pi\wedge^2(\C^{3|1})$ and $\C^{3|1}$.
 Thus $W$ is isomorphic to $P_m$ or $Q_3$. \end{proof}

 \begin{lem} All bijective 1-cocycles of $\gl_m$ are bijective evaluation maps for $m>1$. \end{lem}

 \begin{proof} Let $q: \gl_m \longrightarrow V$ be a bijective 1-cocycle of $\gl_m$ associated with the representation $f:\gl_m \ra \gl(V)$.
-Then $q$ induces an LSA structure on $\gl_m$, see \cite[Theorem 2.1]{Bai2009}.
+Then $q$ induces a left-symmetric algebra structure on $\gl_m$, see \cite[Theorem 2.1]{Bai2009}.
 The results of Bauers, \cite{Bau1999}, imply that $q$ is a bijective evaluation map.
 Namely, it follows from \cite[Section 2.2]{Bau1999} that there exists an \'{e}tale affine representations of $\gl_m$ with base point $0\in V$ and evaluation map $ev_0=q$.
 Furthermore, all \'{e}tale affine representations of $\gl_m$ are linear, see \cite[Propositions 5.1 and 2.2]{Bau1999} and hence all bijective 1-cocycles of $\gl_m$ are bijective evaluation maps. \end{proof}

 \begin{lem} If $q$ is a bijective 1-cocycle of $\sll(m|1)$ associated with one of the modules $P_{m}, P_{m}^*$, for $m \geq 3$, $Q_3$, or $Q_3^*$, then $q$ is a bijective evaluation map. \end{lem}

 \begin{proof} Let $q$ be a bijective 1-cocycle of $\sll(m|1)$ associated with the module $V$.
 Since the even part of $\sll(m|1)$ is $\gl_m$, we see that the restriction $q|_{\gl_m}$ is a bijective 1-cocycle of $\gl_m$.
 Then $q|_{\gl_m}$ is a bijective evaluation map by Lemma \ref{lemma:4.1}.
 Let $q|_{\gl_m}=\ev_a:\gl_m \ra V_{\0}$ for some point $a\in V_{\bar 0}$ and extend $\ev_a$ to the evaluation map $\widetilde{\ev}_a:\sll(m|1)\ra V$ at the same point $a$ by setting $\widetilde{\ev}_a(y)=y\cdot a$ for all $y\in \sll(m|1)$.
 Define $p:= q-\widetilde{\ev}_a$.
 Then $p$ is a 1-cocycle of $\sll(m|1)$ associated with $V$ and $p|_{\gl_m}=0$.
 It follows from Lemma \ref{lem:3.1} that $p|_{\sll(m|1)_{\bar 1}}: \sll(m|1)_{\bar 1}\ra V_{\w}$ is a homomorphism of $\gl_m$-modules and hence also of $\sll_m$-modules.